larrybiehl/MultiSpec/README.md

     - Windows directory includes those files which are used for the Windows build to manage the user interface
     - the SMultiSpec.h include file includes directives to 'turn off' access to other libraries including hdf4, gdal, and hdf5.

-  Linux: This version has always been created from the command line with a make file.
-The source is also available from MultiSpec Online (https://mygeohub.org/resources/multispec)
+  Linux: This version has always been created from the command line with a makefile.
+The source is also available from MultiSpec Online (https://mygeohub.org/resources/multispec).
+Note that a stand alone Linux version has not been created to be able to test with.

     - The code for the Linux version used for MultiSpec Online uses the following library versions.
 These libraries are not provided:
       - wxWidgets-3.1.2-gtk2 library is used for the graphical user interface